-• For pediatric patients 2 to less than 12 years of age and 12 to 14 years of age weighing less than 50 kg see Table below.
+For pediatric patients 2 to less than 12 years of age and 12 to 14 years of age weighing less than 50 kg see Table below.

-- • For pediatric patients aged 12 to 14 years weighing greater than or equal to 50 kg and those aged 15 years and older regardless of body weight use adult dosage (2.4) - Dosage adjustment of voriconazole in pediatric patients with renal or hepatic impairment has not
+- For pediatric patients aged 12 to 14 years weighing greater than or equal to 50 kg and those aged 15 years and older regardless of body weight use adult dosage (2.4) - Dosage adjustment of voriconazole in pediatric patients with renal or hepatic impairment has not been established (2.5, 2.6) - See full prescribing information for instructions on reconstitution of voriconazole for oral suspension and important administration instructions (2.1, 2.6, 2.7)

-- See full prescribing information for instructions on reconstitution of voriconazole for oral suspension and important administration instructions (2.1, 2.6, 2.7) - For Oral Suspension:40 mg/mL (200 mg/5 mL) when reconstituted (3) - ----- CONTRAINDICATIONS - Hypersensitivity to voriconazole or its excipients (4) - Coadministration with pimozide, quinidine, sirolimus or ivabradine due to risk of serious adverse reactions (4, 7) - Coadministration with rifampin, carbamazepine, long-acting barbiturates, efavirenz, ritonavir, rifabutin, ergot alkaloids, and St. John's Wort due to risk of loss of efficacy (4, 7) - Coadministration with naloxegol, tolvaptan, and lurasidone due to risk of adverse reactions (4, 7) - Coadministration of voriconazole with venetoclax at initiation and during the ramp-up phase in patients with chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) due to increased risk of adverse reactions (4, 7)
+- Hypersensitivity to voriconazole or its excipients (4) - Coadministration with pimozide, quinidine, sirolimus or ivabradine due to risk of serious adverse reactions (4,7) - Coadministration with rifampin, carbamazepine, long-acting barbiturates, efavirenz, ritonavir, rifabutin, ergot alkaloids, or St. John's Wort due to risk of loss of efficacy (4, 7) - Coadministration with naloxegol, tolvaptan, lurasidone or finerenone due to risk of adverse reactions (4, 7) - Coadministration of voriconazole with venetoclax at initiation and during the ramp-up phase in patients with chronic lymphocytic leukemia (CLL) or small lymphocytic lymphoma (SLL) due to increased risk of adverse reactions (4, 7)